-SCHLUMBERGER CELEBRATES ITS DIAMOND ANNIVERSARY IN TRINIDAD, THE SITE OF MUCH PIONEERING WORK IN THE EARLY DAYS OF THE OIL INDUSTRY he story of Schlumberger in Trinidad & Tobago has been one of mutual benefit.
+Trinidad's characteristic geological complexity played a significant role in the establishment of well-logging operations in the country in 1932 he story of Schlumberger in Trinidad and Tobago has been one of mutual benefit.
 Although the first oil well in the country was drilled in 1857, two years before the famous Drake discovery in the United States, it was only after several years of deliberation and negotiation that the Schlumberger brothers were permitted to try their 'Boîte magique' to help ease the task of finding and quantifying potential reservoirs.
 From the very beginning, Trinidad operators realised that geological formations there were exceedingly complex, requiring lengthy and costly coring operations to acquire the information necessary to characterise the lenticular reservoirs.